gamergenic/js-spice/README.md

 # js-spice

-javascript wrapper for NASA/NAIF SPICE spaceflight geometry toolkit

-See this project for an example of a web server that uses this module:

 `js-spice` is a Node.js module that provides a JavaScript interface to NASA/JPL/NAIF's CSPICE toolkit, a collection of functions widely used in the planetary science community for spaceflight geometry calculations.
 Designed primarily for astrophysicists and developers in the field of space exploration, this module enables the integration of CSPICE's robust space mission analysis capabilities into JavaScript applications.

 For an example of `js-spice` usage, refer to our web server project that utilizes the module: [Earth-Moon-Sun Simulation](https://github.com/gamergenic/earth-moon-sun).
 This project illustrates how js-spice can be used for space-related calculations and simulations in a JavaScript environment.